What are Business Credit and Loans All About?

-Whether you are thinking about getting into business offering business credit and loans for customers or you already are in the business, there are five crucial things you should know to maximize profits.
-Take a look as we dive into all five.
+Maybe you are thinking about getting into business offering business credit and loans for customers.
+Or maybe you are already in the business.
+But either way, there are five crucial things you should know to maximize profits.
+Take a look as we dive into all five, plus a bonus.

 #5 Licensing Requirements

 Business loans are classified as financial products.
 As such, some states have licensing requirements for anyone who is working with or handling loan products directly.
 This applies to you even if you are a broker, or offering loans through different lenders.

 Section 22000 for example, requires anyone lending money or acting as a broker to have an active license.
 This applies to any and all transactions you do or promote in the state of California.

 And to get this type of license in California you’ll have to have a net worth of $25,000 and to have an active surety bond of $25,000.
 And you’ll need to have $320 to submit with your application for approval.

 There is one way you can offer business loans in these states without needing to qualify and pay for your license.
 If you are working with a company like Credit Suite, you won’t need a license though because you aren’t the one working directly with the lenders, the Finance Officers are.

 #4 There are A Lot of Loans to Choose From

 When you are in the business of offering business credit and loans you’ll find the typical person you speak to will want a lot of money, and they want it now.
 The best way to accommodate your customers is to become familiar with their needs, and offer a large array of financing options for your customers.